 So plenty of opportunities – just not very inviting ones.
 I spend a lot of time stretched on a sun bed snoozing and hook up with the only other English people on the boat.
 Juan and Omar (OK I know they don’t sound English but they are), a couple from Dulwich.
 They had much the wittiest conversation, although to be fair the competition is not strong.
 Juan is totally shaved with two silver teeth in front, while Omar has gorgeous eyes and a very wide mouth that makes him look just like Zippy.
 On Friday they feed me so many cocktails of the day that I totally lose the afternoon.
 They are reeling a bit from the experience too.
 (The cruise that is).

-At Grand Cayman I disembark from the ship and sit in a cafe in the minute capital of the Cayman Islands, Georgetown, waiting for my snorkelling boat.
+We're headed for Grand Cayman.
+I disembark from the ship and sit in a café in the minute capital of the Cayman Islands, Georgetown, waiting for my snorkelling boat.
 I can see my monster ship straddling the bay, alongside a couple of smaller liners.
 An English resident, out for his constitutional, strikes up conversation.